-'Vehwahar,' which is interpreted as "trading".
-The Bohras believe in an esoteric interpretation of the Holy Quran
+.
+They believe in an obscure interpretation of the Holy Quran

 History of Dawoodi Bohra Community

-The same structure that was originally advocated continues to be in existence among the Dawoodi Bohras who are directly descended from the Islaimia sect.
-The Misaq has to be traken by every Bohra at the age of fifteen.
-This oath of allegiance to a living human being and the concept of a priestly class marks the Bohras as apart from the rest of Islam
+The same structure that was originally advocated continues to be in existence among the Dawoodi Bohras who are directly descended from the Ismailia sect.
+The Misaq has to be taken by every Bohra at the age of 15.
+This oath of allegiance to a living human being and the concept of a priestly class mark the Bohras as apart from the rest of Islam.

-The head of the community, the Dai ul Mutlaq, appoints the next successor.
-The chief of the Bohras, the Sydena, exercises immense control over the community.
-He collects taxes and how these funds will be utilized are left for him to decide.
-No one is allowed to question the lifestyle of the Sydena, or the feasibility of the oath in this day and age.
+The head of the community, the Dai-ul-Mutlaq, appoints the next successor.
+The chief of the Bohras, the Sydena exercises immense control over the community.
+He collects taxes and how these funds will be utilized is left for him to decide.
+No one is allowed to question the lifestyle of the Sydena or the feasibility of the oath in this day and age.
 The Sydena remains practically invincible.
 Like others belonging to the Shia sect